front-seat/cdp-summarize/README.md

 The default prompts are tuned primarily for use with GPT-3.5-Turbo.
 If you're using a different model &mdash; for instance, an open model like [Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) or [Llama2](https://huggingface.co/meta-llama) &mdash; you may want to tune the prompts.
 Simply create a new `custom-prompts.json` file wherever you like, and pass the `--prompts <path_to_file>` parameter to `./cdp.py events summarize ...`.

+### Caching intermediate results

+Summarization is a multi-step process.
+Complex events with long transcripts or large numbers of matters and matter files can take a while to summarize.
+To speed things up, you can cache intermediate results to the filesystem.
+Provide the `--cachedir <path_to_directory>` parameter to `./cdp.py events summarize ...` to specify a location to store cached summaries.
+If you need to stop a summarization and resume it later, simply re-run the same command with the same `--cachedir` parameter.
+You'll be glad you did!

+It is safe to use the same cache directory for multiple CDP instances and multiple events.
+The tool does not evict the cache, and you probably want it somewhere stable on your filesystem anyway.

 ### Cost estimation

 Use the `--verbose` flag to output stats at the end of summarization.